twosixlabs/armory-library/docs/getting_started.md

 ```
 Here, `farleyknight-org-username/vit-base-mnist` is the Hugging Face model card
 name. `track_params` is a function wrapper that stores the argument values as
-parameters in MLflow and `JaticImageClassificationModel` is a wrapper to make
+parameters in MLflow, and `JaticImageClassificationModel` is a wrapper to make
 the model compatible with Armory.

 #### GitHub